-Policy supports the provision of sexuality education and mentions all nine United Nations Population Fund (UNFPA) essential components of comprehensive sexuality education (CSE).
+Policy supports the provision of sexuality education AND mentions all nine UNFPA essential components of CSE.

-Policy supports provision of sexuality education without referencing all nine UNFPA essential components of CSE.
+Policy supports provision of sexuality education without referencing all nine of the UNFPA essential components of CSE.

 Policy promotes abstinence-only education or discourages sexuality education.